What is the Bile Esculin Test?

 - The Bile-esculin test has been modified through the years and has been made more rapid.
 Nowadays, bile-esculin disks are available that are commonly used for the rapid differentiation between Group D Streptococci and non-Group D Streptococci.

 Objectives of Bile Esculin Test

-- To identify Enterococci and group D Streptococci based on the ability of an organism to hydrolyze esculin in presence of bile.
+- To identify Enterococci and Group D Streptococci on the basis of their ability to hydrolyze esculin in the presence of bile.